microsoft/ionic-typescript-tabs/README.md

 * Deploy to device or emulator by running `ionic run <platform name>` or `ionic emulate <platform name>`
 * Success

+** Note: To improve your Cordova development workflow, install [VS Code Cordova extension](https://marketplace.visualstudio.com/items?itemName=vsmobile.cordova-tools).
+* Launch the VS Code Command Palette – (Ctrl+Shift+P on Windows, Cmd+Shift+P on Mac) – and type the following command and hit Enter:
+> ext install cordova-tools

 With Visual Studio:
 * Clone this repository.
 * Open the ionic-typescript-tabs.sln in Visual Studio.
+* Open Task Runner window by pressing Ctrl+Alt+Bkspce.
 * Install npm packages by going to your Solution Explorer -> Dependencies -> npm and clicking on 'Restore Packages'.
-* Once packages are restored, build the project and deploy it on an android emulator.
+* Once packages are restored, build the project and deploy it on it on Ripple or an android emulator.
 * Success